 Master the Colorado Property Certification Exam.
 Use flashcards and multiple-choice questions with hints and explanations to prepare.
 Ensure success in your exam!

-The correct answer is based on the specific terms and conditions set out in many commercial property insurance policies concerning the Earthquake and Volcanic Eruption Endorsement.
-These policies often stipulate that if multiple earthquakes occur within a specific time frame, they can be considered one single event for the purpose of coverage and deductible application.
+The correct answer is based on the specific provisions included in most commercial property policies regarding how they handle multiple earthquakes.
+Under an Earthquake and Volcanic Eruption Endorsement, if multiple earthquakes occur within a certain timeframe, they can be treated as a single event for the purposes of coverage and deductibles.

 Subscribe